The fight against harassment in transport

 While some may try to come to terms with the reality of sexual harassment in order to deny its violence, it is very clearly defined by the law.

 It is important to report an assault quickly and to bring the facts committed to the attention of the police.
-Sexual harassment is punishable under the Penal Code and those guilty are liable to imprisonment.
+Sexual harassment is punishable by the Penal Code and those guilty are liable to imprisonment.

 Concrete means to fight against harassment and incivility